10 Best HVAC Companies in Lawrenceville, GA

 Frequently Asked Questions About HVAC in Lawrenceville, GA

 You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
 Keep your thermostat temperature as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any door or window leaks to help keep cool air in.
+Keep your roof in good shape and seal any door or window leaks to help keep cool air in.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

 For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
 In Lawrenceville, you might be able to make do with a lower-capacity furnace.